-All chemical reagents were generated in large quantities and utilised in the analysis in their unpurified forms, and all of the materials used in this study were of analytical grade.
-In all cases, unless otherwise noted, experiments were carried out in triplicate.
+All chemical reagents were of analytical quality and utilised in the analysis without being further purified, and all of the materials used in this study were of analytical grade.
+In all cases, unless otherwise noted, experiments were carried out in triplicate and decimal points were truncated to three.